Tkachenko-Alexander/Node.js-Nest-Docker-TR-Discord-task12/README.md

 NOTE!
 Please, don't download the folder "SomeScripts".
 It is only for showing.
-The rest folders and files are for starting project.
+The rest folders and files are for starting the project.

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>